mirror/dd-wrt/src/router/curl/docs/libcurl/curl_formadd.md

 followed by a pointer to the contents of this part, the actual data to send away. libcurl copies the provided data, so your application does not need to keep it around after this function call.
-If the data is not null-terminated, or if you would like it to contain zero bytes, you must set the length of the name with **CURLFORM_CONTENTSLENGTH**.
+If the data is not null terminated, or if you would like it to contain zero bytes, you must set the length of the name with **CURLFORM_CONTENTSLENGTH**.
 The copied data is freed by curl_formfree(3).